StateSpaceModels/ssm/README.md

   }
 ]
 ```
-SSM currently implements the `discretized_normal` and `poisson` observation processes.
+SSM currently implements the `discretized_normal`, `poisson` and `binomial`observation processes.
 See the developer [documentation](doc/developers/dev_help.md) to contribute and add your favourite distribution.

 ### Initial conditions